Projects

 Create projects for major initiatives:

-- Product features: “Mosaic Features” for feature development
+- Product features: “Mosic Features” for feature development

-- Project phases: “Mosaic Phase 1”, “Mosaic Phase 2 (plans and subscriptions)”
+- Project phases: “Mosic Phase 1”, “Mosic Phase 2 (plans and subscriptions)”

 - Time-bound projects: “Q1 2025 Launch”, “Annual Planning”